nbartonicek/souporcell/README.md

 #### 2.genotype_souporcell_annotate.sh that for each run starts jobs for genotyping analysis, souporcell demux, and annotation of demuxed samples based on genotype
 #### 3.souporcell.sh that sets parameters for souporcell analysis (memory, directory structure)
 #### 4.annotate.py that annotates the souporcell results in clusters.tsv into clusters_annotated.tsv, based on information in cluster_genotypes.vcf and sample information in the file ending with b38.vcf from the genotyping analysis.
+#### example files for multiple runs: samples.csv and runs without genotyping: samples_no_genotype.csv